Reimagining Anomalies: What If Anomalies Were Normal?: Related Work

-\paragraph{Explanation of image AD} Prior research in explainable image AD has focused predominantly on feature attribution methods, which identify areas in images that influence predictions.
-Some methods trace an importance score from the model output back to the pixels \citep{selvaraju2017grad,zhang2018top}, others alter parts of the image and measure the impact on the model output.
-These alterations can include masking and noising \citep{fong2017interpretable}, blurring \citep{fong2017interpretable}, pixel values \citep{dhurandhar2018explanations}, or model outputs \citep{zintgraf2017visualizing}.
-Some of these approaches have been applied to AD \citep{liznerski2021,li2021cutpaste,wang2021glancing}.
-Several methods generate explanations using generative models or autoencoders, where the pixel-wise reconstruction error yields an anomaly heatmap \citep{baur2018deep, bergmann2019mvtec, dehaene2020Iterative,liu2020towards,venkataramanan2020attention}.
+\paragraph{Explanation of image AD.} Research in explainable image AD has primarily focused on feature attribution methods, pinpointing image areas that influence predictions.
+Feature attribution methods trace an importance score from the model output back to the pixels \citep{selvaraju2017grad,zhang2018top} or alter parts of the image and measure the impact on the model output \citep{fong2017interpretable, dhurandhar2018explanations}.
+Some of these approaches have been applied to AD \citep{liznerski2021,li2021cutpaste}.
+Several methods generate explanations using generative models or autoencoders, where the pixel-wise reconstruction error yields an anomaly heatmap \citep{bergmann2019mvtec, dehaene2020Iterative}.
 Others use fully convolutional architectures \citep{liznerski2021} or transfer learning \citep{defard2021padim, roth2022towards}.
-All these methods visualize the regions within an image that influence the detector's prediction; however, they do not explain the detectors at a higher semantic level \citep{alqaraawi2020evaluating,adebayo2018sanity}.
+All these methods identify regions within an image that influence the detector's prediction; however, they do not explain the detectors at a higher semantic level \citep{adebayo2018sanity,varshneya2024interpretable}.